egrosdou01/blog.grosdouli.dev/blog/2025-09-11-docusaurus-cloudflare-analytics-integration/docusaurus-cloudflare-web-analytics.md

 When I decided to move my blog to a self-managed instance, I did not fully consider how I would keep track of website traffic stats, SEO scores, and all those nitty-gritty details that blog hosting platforms usually provide right out of the box.
 This post is the first in a two or maybe three-part part series focused on analytics, SEO, and the improvements I have made over the past few weeks to make the site more efficient.

 Previously, I used Medium to publish articles and loved being able to see stats on post views and reads.
 After some thought, I realised I needed a way to gain similar insights on my setup.
 Since I use [Cloudflare](https://www.cloudflare.com/en-gb/) to host my domain, I found out they offer a `free tier` service called [Cloudflare Web Analytics](https://www.cloudflare.com/en-gb/web-analytics/).
 Anyone can add their JavaScript snippet and start receiving real-time analytics.
 If you deploy your website  directly with Cloudflare, analytics integration is automatic, but this is not the case for me.
 My blog is hosted on [GitHub](https://github.com/), using [GitHub Pages](https://docs.github.com/en/pages).
 So, in today’s post, we will dive into how to integrate analytics into the site!

 ## Prerequisites

 1. Docusaurus static site deployed
+1. A Cloudflare account
-1. A Cloudflare account and a valid domain
+1. A valid domain

 ## What is Cloudflare Web Analytics?